morrownr/rtl8852bu/README.md

 Note: The installation instructions are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.
 Support will be provided, on a best effort basis, based on the steps below.
+Another way to word this paragraph is that if you do not follow the below steps for installation, you are your own tech support.

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)